JVHallam/thin_slice_o_skill/docs/slice_a.md

 * dotnet new webapi --name api

 * Install the code generator
-    * Add the design
-    * build
-    * then scaffold

     * dotnet tool uninstall --global dotnet-aspnet-codegenerator
-    * dotnet tool install --global dotnet-aspnet-codegenerator --version 3.1.0
+    * dotnet tool install --global dotnet-aspnet-codegenerator
-    * dotnet tool update dotnet --global

-    * dotnet tool install -g dotnet-aspnet-codegenerator --version 3.1
-    * dotnet add package Microsoft.VisualStudio.Web.CodeGeneration.Tools
+    * dotnet aspnet-codegenerator -h
+        * should yield nothing

-    * dotnet add pacakge Microsoft.AspNetCore.All
+    * dotnet aspnet-codegenerator controller -name Controllers/test

 * Create a new controller
     * Have a get endpoint that returns an OkObjectResult("Dingus");